 Safe harbors for change in location of employment (focal point of this article) (where employment includes new or continuing employment or self-employment) include where the change occurred during the period of ownership and use of the main home and the new place of employment is at least 50 miles farther from the home sold than was the former place of employment.

-As such a U.S. nonresident alien who moves to the U.S. or a U.S. expatriate who moves out of the U.S. and continues to maintain their foreign/ U.S. main home subsequently renting it out and selling it years after moving to/ expatriating from the U.S., will still qualify under the change in location of employment primary reason.
+As such a U.S. nonresident alien who moves to the U.S. or a U.S. expatriate who moves out of the U.S. and continues to maintain their foreign/ U.S. main home subsequently renting it out and selling it years after moving to/ expatriating from the U.S., will still qualify under the change in location of employment primary reason as long as they have usage (versus ownership) in the five-year window prior to sale.

 Non-qualified use- In the calculation of the gain from the sale or exchange of the principal residence the pro-rata portion of the gain attributable to non-qualified use in tax years 2009 or later, where neither you nor your spouse used the property as a main home, within certain exceptions will not be excludable under the above rules